 Yes, if you're not a fan of mushrooms, you can leave them out or replace them with another vegetable like bell peppers or zucchini.

-If you're looking for a Turkey Tetrazzini recipe that's healthy, one that up Thanksgiving leftovers (or Christmas dinner leftovers), is delicious and easy, then give this one a try!
+If you're looking for a Turkey Tetrazzini recipe that's healthy, and one that uses up Thanksgiving leftovers (or Christmas dinner leftovers), is delicious, and easy, then give this one a try!

 🍲More Easy Casseroles